razor-x/eve-overview/README.md

 The `example` branch is a full website that will contain real examples and documentation for the included features.
-This branch is automatically built and published by Travis CI.
+That branch is automatically built and published by Travis CI.

 [Examples site hosted on GitHub pages.](http://razor-x.github.io/jekyll-and-zurb/)